Philly-area schools grapple with coronavirus, closing, cleaning, reopening and canceling trips

 “This information is not meant to cause undue panic.
 As a school community, we are remaining calm so as not to raise anxiety among our students.
 However, we feel it is best to be prepared as this situation is ever-evolving,” Reilly said.

 Germantown Academy will offer classes online beginning Thursday, under its “Virtual GA” platform, as it cleans school buildings.
-The school also cancelled SAT tests scheduled for March 14 on its campus.
+The school also canceled SAT tests scheduled for March 14 on its campus.

 In an email, Schellhas added that “we will not hold athletics practices or games until after March 17.
 We have not yet decided when we will resume – it will depend on the evolution of the virus in our region.”
 Students are expected to return to campus after spring break on March 30.